-Can you briefly highlight your partnership together, and how this partnership originally began?
+Integrated Healthcare Executive: Can you briefly highlight your partnership together, and how this partnership originally began?

-LK: As Sumant said, it was originally Verisk Health, then Verscend, and now Cotiviti.
-I believe that we’ve been a client for close to 10 years.
+Lynn: As Sumant said, it was originally Verisk Health, then Verscend, and now Cotiviti.
+I believe that we've been a client for close to 10 years.
 We licensed the tool and rolled it out to several departments at that time.
 We have worked over that time to learn about the functionality of the tool and how to best utilize all the features and information.
-There’s a lot of information in the tool.
+There's a lot of information in the tool.

-SR: It’s been a very long relationship and still is evolving.
+Sumant: It's been a very long relationship and still is evolving.

-LK: From my perspective, the Cotiviti products meet our needs currently.
+Lynn: From my perspective, the Cotiviti products meet our needs currently.
 The risk stratification is integral to identification of members that may be in need of complex case or disease management.

 We share the information with provider groups, so we teach them how to use the tool and support them so they can look at their population utilization, their risks, and their trends.
 We have been giving access to providers for several years on their patient panels, because this data is not available to them from any other source.